Force4760/quotedopai/CONTRIBUTING.md

 official quotedopai docs, in docstrings, or even on the web in blog posts, articles, and such.

+### Send Quotes

+If you have had the pleasure of having "O Pai" as a professor, please message me with any quotes you have containing his ancient wisdom that will allow us to have good grades on his exams (learning experiences I mean...).

 ### Submit Feedback

 The best way to send feedback is to file an issue at https://github.com/force4760/quotedopai/issues.